 Empirically, we meet the Self as the source of dreams.
-A dream seems to be designed with precision to lead the dreamer to her or his next step in consciousness.
+A dream seems to be designed with precision to lead the dreamer to the step which is next accessible to consciousness.
 To converse with archetypes is, step-by-step, over decades, to develop a more conscious relationship with the Self.
-Empirically, this seems to be the Self's purpose.
+Empirically, this seems to be the Self’s purpose.

 The three wise men were led to Christ’s birth by the Star of Bethlehem.

 Jung showed that Christ is the quintessential western image of the Self (Aion CW:9,2).
 Shakespeare’s poem suggests that relating to the Self also means connecting to love, which fits with Christian ideas about love.